Merhnferr/nytimes-best-sellers/README.md

 ### CLI.

-Application provides a shortcuts for a built-in commands:
+Application provides a shortcuts for a useful commands:
 * `composer test` - shortcut for `php artisan test`.
 * `composer format` - shortcut for `./vendor/bin/pint` for code auto-formatting.
 * `composer analyse` - shortcut for `/vendor/bin/phpstan analyse`.